 - 29. An AI should consider the economic substance of an instrument in determining whether the instrument should be classified as an equity exposure.
-Equity exposures include both direct and indirect ownership interests (whether voting or non-voting) in a corporate where those interests are not consolidated or deducted for the purposes of calculating an AI's capital base.
-These instruments include: - (i) holdings of any share issued by a corporate; - (ii) holdings of any equity-related derivative contract; - (iii) holdings in any collective investment scheme which is engaged principally in the business of investing in equity interests; - (iv) holdings of any instrument which would be included in an AI's CET1 capital or Additional Tier 1 capital if the instrument were issued by the AI; - (v) holdings of any instrument:
+Equity exposures include both direct and indirect ownership interests (whether voting or non-voting) in a corporate13 where those interests are not consolidated or deducted for the purposes of calculating an AI's capital base.
+These instruments include: - (i) holdings of any share issued by a corporate; - (ii) holdings of any equity-related derivative contract; - (iii) holdings of any CIS exposures; - (iv) holdings of any instrument which would be included in an AI's CET1 capital or Additional Tier 1 capital if the instrument were issued by the AI; - (v) holdings of any instrument:

-- which is irredeemable in the sense that the return of the invested funds can be achieved only by the sale of the instrument or the sale of the rights to the instrument or by the liquidation of the issuer; - which does not embody an obligation on the part of the issuer (subject to item (vi)); and - which conveys a residual claim on the assets or income of the issuer;
+• which is irredeemable in the sense that the return of the invested funds can be achieved only by the sale of the instrument or the sale of the rights to the instrument or by the liquidation of the issuer;

+- which does not embody an obligation on the part of the issuer (subject to item (vi)); and - which conveys a residual claim on the assets or income of the issuer;

-&lt;sup>13 For the purposes of categorizing exposures into the IRB class of equity exposures, corporate means a company, or a partnership or any other unincorporated body, that is not a public sector entity.
+13 For the purposes of categorizing exposures into the IRB class of equity exposures, corporate means a company, or a partnership or any other unincorporated body, that is not a public sector entity.